 Surprisingly, the Lukan End Time discourse as a whole is much shorter than the Matthean End Time discourse as a whole.
-In fact, the two above-mentioned two parts of the Lukan discourse together correspond to only about the first half of the Matthean discourse.
-The main reason for this difference is that the Lukan discourse does not include a description of the teachings of Jesus about the End Time Judgment (an event also referred to as the Day of Judgment, Judgment Day or simply "the Judgment"), like that included at the end of the Matthean Discourse.
-The writer discusses the differences between these teachings in an Appendix titled "Comparative Notes on the End Time Judgment" that appears at the end of Part 2 of the Lukan End Time Discourse page.
-Because the teachings of Jesus about the End Time Judgment have such important consequences, the writer also discusses them and their most plausible interpretations at length in a special set of Notes titled "Notes on Everlasting Punishment" that appears on the Home page of this website.
+In fact, Parts 1 and 2 of the Lukan discourse together correspond to only Part 1 of the Matthean discourse.
+The main reason for this difference is that the Matthean discourse ends with a lengthy description of the teachings of Jesus about the Day of Judgment (a.k.a. the Last Judgment or End Time Judgment) while the Lukan discourse does not.
+The writer discusses the significance of this difference in Appendices titled "Comparative Notes on the End Time Judgment" that he includes both at the end of Part 2 of the Lukan discourse and at the end of the complete PDF version thereof.
+Also of interest in this connection are discussions of the meaning of everlasting punishment that appear in sets of Notes titled "Notes on Everlasting Punishment" that he includes on the Home and Table of Contents pages of this website.

 * Special Note on Alternative Names or Terms: